syncfusion-content/blazor-docs/blazor/treeview/virtualization.md

 # Virtualization in Blazor TreeView Component

-The TreeView has been provided virtualization support to improve the UI performance for a large amount of data when [EnableVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_EnableVirtualization) is true.
-This feature doesn’t render out the entire data source on initial rendering.
+The TreeView has been provided UI virtualization support to improve the UI performance for a large amount of data when [EnableVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_EnableVirtualization) is true.
+This feature initially gathers all the data, but doesn’t render out the entire data source on initial rendering.
 It loads the N number of items in the initial rendering and the remaining set number of items will load on each scrolling action in the TreeView container.
 To setup the virtualization, define the [EnableVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_EnableVirtualization) as true and content height by [Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_Height) property.

 The following sample shows the example of Virtualization.